gmoican/PunkOTT/README.md

 * **Multiplatform availability**:
     * When I finish with the previous requirements, I will work on the `build.yml` file for building the plugin with GitHub Actions.
 * **Extras**:
+    * When this plugin is ready, I will surely write a multiband version of it.
     * I am very happy with the code structure I am implementing with this plugin (you may call me a noob, but I am happy with it hahaha).
 I am tempted to create a new repository to save my Lifter, Compressor, Gate and Clipper classes, as well as any tool that I develop in the future.

 ## Inner Processing